Chaser324/XCOM2-GotchaAgain/GotchaAgain/GotchaAgain/ReadMe.txt

 ------------------------------------------------------------------------------------------------------------------------
 !
 Changelog                                                                                                            !
 ------------------------------------------------------------------------------------------------------------------------
+v1.40 (WOTC):
+- Renamed to "WOTCGotchaAgain" to try to avoid CTD issues seen when XCOM 2 launcher loads pre-WOTC version of Gotcha Again.
+Ignore any warnings this may cause when loading a save game.

 v1.39 (WOTC):
 - Update mod to work with War of the Chosen.
 This breaks compatibility with the vanilla non-WOTC version of XCOM 2.
  Compatibility with Perfect Information is also now broken.
 I will attempt to restore compatibility if/when Perfect